 Then, there’s the tea itself.
 What makes green tea (or 녹차) so different from other varieties native to Korea?
 For starters, it’s almost impossible to objectively describe the flavor profile of green tea to someone who’s never tasted it before.
 On its own, green tea can have quite biting, astringent notes with earthy undertones.
 This astringency is balanced out by adding a sweetener, which is why green tea ice cream is such a delicious treat.
 Having it in latte form, too, is a great way to neutralize the somewhat bitter taste.
 There’s a huge variety of green tea merchandise on sale at the shops around the entrance to the park, from face masks to snacks, and even green tea bibimbap.

-Cap your Boseong visit with the ultimate cultural experience: a tea-tasting ceremony held at the neighboring Tea Museum.
+Cap your visit to the Boseong tea fields with the ultimate cultural experience: a tea-tasting ceremony held at the neighboring Tea Museum.
 Buddhist monks from the 14th century are credited with giving tea a place in the Korean consciousness, and at first tea drinking in Korea was reserved for the elite classes as a ritual that signified wealth and prosperity.
 Over time, tea has become an integral part of Korean culture.
 After observing the drinking rites, you’ll get your own opportunity to prepare and serve some tea under the tutelage of watchful experts.

 When to go and how to get there

-The best time to visit here is generally from March to May, with the beginning of May marking the annual Green Tea festival.
+The best time to visit the Boseong tea fields is generally from March to May, with the beginning of May marking the annual Green Tea festival.
 June and July also provide some stunning conditions, although with the onset of monsoon season from the middle of July through to August, the weather can be uncomfortably humid and erratic.

 Boseong is about five hours from Seoul and three hours from Busan, with the intercity bus being the easiest and cheapest option to get into the town.
 There’s a dedicated local bus running to the plantations from the bus stop.
 Look for the 녹차밭 signboard at the terminal and tap your T-Money card on boarding to enjoy the 15-minute ride to the plantation.
 You could also catch a taxi, which will cost you in the region of ₩12,000.